dianadiazc/customer-wa/content/work3/task-9.md

 <img src="../images/chaos1.png" alt="drawing" width="600"/>

 7. Take a look at your EC2 instances.
 Make sure the filter **Instance state:Running** is removed.
-After one minute of running the *terminate* command you will see one instance changing it's state to **shutting-down** and then **Terminated**.
+After one minute of running the *terminate* command you will see one instance changing its state to **shutting-down** and then **Terminated**.
 Make sure you refresh the page to see the updated instances information.

 <img src="../images/chaos4.png" alt="drawing" width="900"/>